 Make repair attempts

-An argument happens and feelings are hurt.
-One or both spouses said things they didn’t mean and each storm off to different parts of the house.
+During an argument, one or both spouses may say things they don’t mean, and each storm off to different parts of the house.
 Time is of the essence for one of you to make a repair attempt, and the other to accept the repair attempt in order to recover from the argument and return to normalcy.

 For minor arguments, you could use humor to repair.
 A simple apology might also work.
 Even a gentle touch or hug could calm the situation.
 Letting your spouse know that you understand their perspective can be successful too.
 Here’s the kicker: your spouse needs to accept your repair attempt for the repair to work.
 It always takes two.